JochiRaider/VPI_FS_project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is the only non standard library you need to use the software.
+This is the only non-standard library you need.
 * GitHub3
   ```sh
    pip install github3.py